KushalMeghani1644/NPU-rs/README.md

 A complete Rust driver for neural processing units on RISC-based boards with 20 TOPS peak performance.

-NOTE: I don't own a real RISC board thus this code was tested on VM please make sure to use at your own risk.
+NOTE: I don't own a real RISC board thus this code wasn't tested on real RISCV hardware, please make sure to use at your own risk.

 ## Features